En-To End 7" Money Talks / All-Dayer Mix

 Tony: That’s Larry singing and I’m on backing vocals.
 There’s a line on there that goes ‘liiiiine!’
 That’s me! (laughing) The main vocals are Larry, I’m singing backing vocals.

-I keep seeing people tag the music as ‘street soul’ but when you was putting this stuff out from ’87 to ’92, were you using that term much or was it just people making stuff independently and putting it out because that was the only way to do it?
+I keep seeing people tag the music as ‘street soul’ but when you were putting this stuff out from ’87 to ’92, were you using that term much or was it just people making stuff independently and putting it out because that was the only way to do it?

 Dave: I think things just get tagged with something don’t they.
 That’s what that sound was.
 It was probably American influenced but done in a UK way.
 It always had that UK flavour so you couldn’t call it whatever it was before, it had to have a new name.